 6. Lowers Inflammation

-Ayurvedic medicine rests on the assumption that a combination of a poor diet, bad digestion, not enough rest or sleep and insufficient air (vaayu) inhaled cause oxidative stress and inflammation.
-This results in an imbalance in metabolism — or in other words — in the three doshas.
+Ayurvedic medicine rests on the assumption that a combination of a poor food choices, bad digestion, not enough rest or sleep, and insufficient air (vaayu) inhaled cause oxidative stress and inflammation.
+This results in an imbalance in metabolism — in other words in the three doshas.

 7. Helps with Hormonal Balance